graphql-java/graphql-java-page/content/documentation/v9/sdl-directives.md

 {{< / highlight >}}

 This has modified the ``GraphQLFieldDefinition`` so that its original data fetcher will ONLY be called if the current authorisation context has the ``manager`` role.
 Exactly what mechanisms you use for authorisation is up to you.
-You could use Spring Security for example say, graphql-java doesnt really care.
+You could use Spring Security for example say, graphql-java doesn't really care.

 You would provide this authorisation checker into the execution "context" object of the graphql input so it can then be accessed later in the